khurramalvi/fresh-mac-setup/README.md

 Warp revolutionises the terminal experience by integrating AI and your development team's knowledge seamlessly.
 It boasts auto-suggestions, syntax highlighting, and advanced features often lacking in other terminals or require cumbersome plugins to install.

-[Click here](https://app.warp.dev/get_warp?package=dmg) to download Warp to elevate your terminal experience or if you prefer the command line, install it using Brew.
+[Click here](https://app.warp.dev/get_warp?package=dmg) to download Warp to elevate your terminal experience or if you prefer the command line, install it using Homebrew.

 ```
 brew install --cask warp